 Whats different with door manufacturers?

 In most cases, the door we will recommend will be a Bilco or Gordon.
 Both doors are made with the same gauge steel, and are high quality doors.
 Bilco doors come in standard sizes and come primed, ready for paint.
-With Bilco however, you have the option of a powder coat finish in four different colors (white, sandstone, light grey, and brick).
+With Bilco however, you have the option of a powder coat finish in six different colors (white, sandstone, light grey, and brick).
 Bilco explains " Bilco Classic Series steel basement doors are now available with a factory-applied polyester powder coat finish.
 The polyester resin provides a durable, weather-resistant coating.
 Cured at higher temperatures than most wet coatings, the result is a tougher and chip-resistant coating, providing both a decorative and protective finish."
 Gordon doors also come primed, though powder coating isn't really an option.
 We can have the door powder coated for you by a local company, but in our experience the cost is typically prohibitive.
 The better choice is a professionally applied finish using Sherwin Williams metal paint.

 Bilco doors use a piston system (excluding flat doors) to prop the door open, and to assist in lifting and closing.
 Gordon uses a mechanical latch system.
 Both work as designed, and each have their own strengths and weakness.
 Your individual set up will determine what is best for you.